leapcode/bitmask_android/src/README.md

 1. Fetch content from google play (en_US) with scripts/fetch-play-metadata.py
 1. Check if there are changes with what fastlane creates in src/normal/fastlane/metadata/..
-1. Now is a good moment to do a round of `APP` translation pulls.
-The scripts/pulltranslations.py checks which translations for the app exist, to make sure that we don't push metadata translations to the play store without having the app translated.
-1. tx push se.leap.riseupvpn-desc.json -l en
-1. wait for localization, answer questions, fix wording.
-Repeat when necessary.
+1. Check out the translated metadata: `git clone -b bitmask-playstore https://0xacab.org/leap/l10n.git (the other branches for custom builds)
+1. When there were any changes on weblate, they should be at https://0xacab.org/leap/l10n/-/tree/bitmask-playstore?ref_type=heads (or the RiseupVPN, for flavors).
+Maybe still as a merge request.
+Reach out to translators if there are important strings missing.
+1. You want to double check: if the app is only half translated, you probably do not want to push an app store localization.
+1. Pull store metadata translations from the l10n git repo scripts/pullTranslations.py main (or custom flavor)

-1. Pull from transifex: tx pull -f --keep-new-files
+1. Pull translations to this repository, from your earlier git clones:

 1. prepare for upload and store digestion: scripts/prepareForTx.py
 1. use fastlane to push to the google store